Saturday, July 26, 2025

 Update Regarding Our Trip:

 But it did fill out the Indiana-shaped sadness in my heart, though, especially when I loved being around those people there to bolster seeking my old friends and I'm going places I have been to.
 Big places I visited that have a lot of people were Franciscan Health, City Lanes and Blue Chip.
-Ones that were well-liked were City Lanes and Blue Chip with Franciscan Health trailing behind due to my mother getting sick.
+The ones that were well-liked were City Lanes and Blue Chip with Franciscan Health trailing behind due to my mother getting sick.
 Let's not forget that Franciscan Health was formerly St. Anthony Memorial Hospital.
 Even though it was trailing behind, I got to visit there and it retains its charm.
-I just like being around those people, especially when I'm seeking my old friends back in the day.
+I just like being around those people in these big places, especially when I'm seeking my old friends back in the day.
 But the only conception is that the bowling alley is number one due to me and my family having nostalgic fun.

 But that is not the only one that came to me.
 Remember what I said that my old stomping grounds in Indiana has the street that has its charm?
-Well, Franklin St. is not the only one because another street being Tilden Ave. has its charm because that's where you'll find the cemetery at and where my bus driver has taken me through when I was in high school.
+Well, Franklin St. is not the only one because another street being Tilden Ave. has its charm because that's where you'll find the cemetery at and where my bus driver has taken me through when I was in high school to pick up remaining students.

 I was able to conquer my fear of flying in a plane that I felt no tingle on my stomach when taking off and sat near the window to have a better view at the sights.
 I call it the Buena Vista Effect.
 It's when you sit near the window in a plane, you'll have a better view as Buena Vista is a Spanish term for good view.
 I don't know when I'm visiting my old stomping grounds, but it's only a matter of time.